 I'd also like to give special thanks to the alert citizens in New York City.

-The T-shirt guy.
+The t-shirt guy.

-This failed bombing attempt clearly shows the value of the saying.
+If anybody ever had any doubt about it, this failed bombing attempt clearly shows the value of the saying, if you see something, say something.

 Thank you.